Manish-Kumarrrr/Stock-Market-Real-Time-Data-Processing-Engine/README.md

     *   With Athena’s SQL-based querying, we extract valuable insights from the stock market data.

-For detailed setup commands and troubleshooting, please refer to the allCommand.txt file.
+For detailed setup commands and troubleshooting, please refer to the allCommand.txt file and their official docs.

 ## Special Thanks